FastFilter/FilterPassword/README.md

 We expect Linux or macOS.

+Though the constructed filter may use only about a byte per set entry, the construction itself may need 64 bytes per entry (only during the construction process).
+A machine with much RAM is recommended.

 ## Limitations

 The expectation is that the filter is built once.
 To build the filter over the full 550 million passwords, you currently need a machine with a sizeable amount of free RAM.
 It will almost surely fail on a laptop with 4GB or 8GB of RAM.
 We could further partition the problem (by dividing up the set) for lower memory usage or better parallelization.

-Queries are very cheap, however.
+Queries are very fast, however.